shahidhk/pangaea/spec.md

 # TODO #

 x Download archive then extract binaries
-- template coreos cloud config
+- template coreos cloud config: ip addr, dns for kubelet
 - helpers for path in templates, such as for mounting
 - dns server would be AWESOME
 - fswatch for compilation